neodix42/ton-k8s-operator/README.md

 - If no StorageClass exists in the cluster, `TonNode` will stay `Ready=False` with reason `StorageClassMissing`.
 - `IGNORE_MINIMAL_REQS`: default is `true` for easier local/k3d startup; for production set `spec.env: [{ name: IGNORE_MINIMAL_REQS, value: "false" }]`.
 - Right-size resources in `spec.resources` for TON fullnode/validator workloads.

+### How TON Storage Is Placed

+Data from all TON pods is not stored in one shared place.

+With this operator setup:
+- Each TON pod gets its own PVCs (`ton-work-...` and `mytoncore-...`).
+- PVCs are `ReadWriteOnce`, so one PVC is attached to one pod.
+- For 20 replicas, the total PVC count is 40.

+If you use `local-path` StorageClass:
+- Data is written to the local disk on the node where that pod volume is provisioned.
+- Storage is distributed across nodes/pods, not centralized.
+- If a node is lost, data tied to that node-local volume is also lost (unless you use replicated storage such as Longhorn).

 ## Local Dev (k3d)